 There are incredible artists who carve soapstone and paint or draw using watercolors or charcoal.
 If you like, send me an email and I can get you something special for your XYL and send by XPRESSPOST anywhere in the world!
 I can also get greeting cards and Xmas cards in small packages.
 They are reproductions of the spectacular lithographs that sell for $3-4K.

 73, dx, Mike, vy0brr

 And and a special thanks to all of my Elmers, Bill, w2gjr/ve2(RIP) Ron, ve2kw(RIP), Don, ve3rm (RIP) and Stan, WA2BAH (RIP).
 All of my Elmers inspired me to get my ticket when I was young.
 It was especially nice to visit with Don at his well equipped shack and home in Eastern Ontario where I was ve2xb/3.
 He is gone but not forgotten.
 I miss him dearly as a close friend and talked with him right up until the end.
 I am setting up some older gear in my shack and the schools in Qik, Kimmirut, Pangnirtung, Clyde River, Cambridge Bay and Coral Harbour to pay tribute and honor to my Elmers.
 These will be Clubs so the students can earn their ham tickets and hopefully, get on the air...I am planting the seeds for the next generation...

 I will be traveling to other places in Nunavut and will activate some very rare IOTAs including: Coral Harbour, Southampton Island/COATS, na-007, Sanikiluaq, Belcher, Islands, NA-196, Igloolik, NA-174, Cambridge Bay, Victoria Island, NA-006, and Qikiqtarjuaq/ Broughton Island, NA-130

-It is starting to feel like winter and some arctic ravens are flying around.
+It is starting to feel like summer and some arctic ravens are flying around.
 I did see some Caribou and Belugas recently.